mhayes787/bcloudtest/README.md

    * cd node_modules (press "Enter or Return" on keyboard)
    * cd cypress-page-object-model (press "Enter or Return" on keyboard)
-   * Type "npx cypress open" (press "Enter or Return" on keyboard) **Note:** This opens the Cypress Test Runner, which includes the following options "Tests, Runs, and Settings".
+   * Type "npx cypress open" (press "Enter or Return" on keyboard)

+     **Note:** This opens the Cypress Test Runner, which includes the following options "Tests, Runs, and Settings".
+Also, you have the option to select multiple browsers for testing

 2. From Cypress Test Runner, click on "Tests"

-3. Click on the following file "bcHomePage.spec.js" **Note:** The browswer will appear and you should see the test suites and test cases, along with the automation appearing on the right.
+3. Click on the following file "bcHomePage.spec.js"

+   **Note:** The browswer will appear and you should see the test suites and test cases, along with the automation appearing on the right.

 ### Option 2

 1. From the terminal, run the following command "npx cypress run" (press "Enter or Return" on keyboard).
 This command runs all the tests headlessly and a report is generated in the terminal, which tells your how many tests passed and/or failed
-**Notes:** Make sure your are in the following directory "betterCloudTest/node_modules/cypress-page-object-model" before runnng the command.
-Also, you should see the "export.csv" file in the root directory with both options

 ### Option 3 (Record and view test results)